Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Methods: questionnaire

 \subsection{Qualitative analysis}

-In our analysis of the qualitative answers, we followed the Directed Content Analysis \cite{hsieh_three_2005}.
-This approach enabled us to analyze qualitative responses using theoretical insights from prior work on transfer learning, while remaining open to new factors that captured practitioners' intuition.
+In analysis of the qualitative answers, we followed the Directed Content Analysis \cite{hsieh_three_2005}.
+This approach enabled analyzing qualitative responses using theoretical insights from prior work, while remaining open to new factors capturing candidates' intuition.

-Our review of the literature on factors influencing transfer learning (Section \ref{sec:factors}) served as the entry point to coding.
-Based on these factors, <two anonymized authors> jointly developed a codebook.
-Each code (N=15) was described through its definition, guidance on when to apply or not apply it, and an example \cite{thompson_guide_2022} (Table~\ref{tab:codebook}).
-The initial set covered theoretically derived factors while leaving room for emergent codes.
+Our literature review on factors influencing transfer learning (Section \ref{sec:factors}) served as the entry point to coding.
+Based on these factors, <two anonymized authors> jointly developed a codebook (see Table~\ref{tab:codebook}).
+Each code (N=15) was described through its definition, guidance on when to apply or not apply it, and an example \cite{thompson_guide_2022}.
+The initial set covered literature-based factors while leaving room for emergent codes.
 The same authors then independently coded all open-ended responses to the case studies (Q19 and Q23), applying the predefined codes and introducing new ones where necessary.
 They subsequently met to compare their usage of codes, resolve discrepancies, and refine the inductive codes.
-The data were then revisited with the updated codebook to ensure consistency, followed by a final discussion to align the coding across authors and responses.
-Once coding was finalized, we quantified code frequencies across responses and examined how these patterns related to the quantitative results, enabling a richer, mixed-methods interpretation.
+The data were then revisited with the updated codebook for consistency, followed by a final discussion to align the coding across authors and responses.
+Once finalized, we quantified code frequencies across responses and examined how these patterns related to the quantitative results, enabling a richer, mixed-methods interpretation.